 Mohanna Durra is best known for his sardonic clown portraits created with mastery in free-flowing lines and expressive masses of color.
 The artist depicts not only the likeness of his subject, but he also captures the most profound emotions.
 He unearths the grief hidden underneath the clown's expression of joy.
 Durra is equally celebrated for his deconstructed abstractions in monochromatic palettes.
 He pays careful attention to the factor of light and the dynamic nature of complex geometric formations.
 Venturing in different techniques and styles, Durra depends on his mood when producing.
 His early works comprise portraits of various characters ranging from peasants and Bedouins to acclaimed members of the Jordanian society.

 Durra served nearly four decades in government service.
 In 1961 he received a post at the Jordanian embassy in Rome under the Ministry of Culture and Information.
 Then he was appointed as Director-General of the Department of Culture and Art in Amman from 1977 till 1983, and Director for Cultural Affairs of the League of Arab States in Tunis from 1980 till 1981, in addition to residencies in Rome, Cairo, and Moscow.
 He has held numerous group and solo exhibitions throughout the Arab world, Europe, Russia, and the United States.
 His work is held in collections worldwide, including the Vatican, the Imperial Court of Japan, and the Jordan National Gallery of Fine Art, and Georgetown University in Washington, D.C.
-Durra is currently based in Amman.
+Durra passed away in 2021.

 This is a short biography.
 The full version , along with research, CV and sources will be posted soon.
 Stay tuned and visit us often or become a member to be notified of our updates.